jlad26/bulk-attachment-download/readme.md

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

-The 'Download' option will now appear in the 'Bulk Actions' dropdown of the Media Library (when in List mode).

 ## Frequently Asked Questions

 ### Where do I find my downloads?

 Click on 'Bulk downloads' under 'Media'.

-### How can I increase the number of attachments I can download in one go?
+### In List mode, how can I increase the number of attachments I can download in one go?

-To increase the number of attachments you can see on the screen at once, click on 'Screen Options' at the top right of the Media Library, and increase the 'Number of items per page'.
+To increase the number of attachments you can see on the screen in List mode, click on 'Screen Options' at the top right of the Media Library and increase the 'Number of items per page'.

 ### What's the maximum number of attachments I can download at once?